sdh07/X-Creation-Prompts/Meta Prompt.md

 26.	/reference_source Name: Indicates the source that ChatGPT should use as reference only, where Name = the reference source name.
 Example: /reference_source Role Template: {text}
 27.	/revise_prompt: Revise the generated prompt based on user feedback.
 28.	/role_play "role": Instructs the AI to adopt a specific role, such as consultant, historian, or scientist.
 Example: /role_play "historian"
-29.	 /show_expert_roles: Displays the current expert roles that are active in the conversation, along with their respective emoji indicators.
+29.	 /show_expert_roles: Displays the current expert roles that are active in the conversation, along with their respective acronym.
 Example usage: User: "/show_expert_roles" Assistant: "The currently active expert roles are:
-- Expert ChatGPT Prompt Engineer 🧠
+- Expert ChatGPT Prompt Engineer (EXPE)
-- Math Expert 📐"
+- Math Expert (ME)"
-30.	/suggest_roles: suggest new roles based on user requirements..
+30.	/suggest_roles: suggest new roles based on user requirements.
 31.	/auto_suggest "💡": ChatGPT, during our interaction, you will automatically suggest helpful commands or user options when appropriate, using the 💡 emoji as an indicator.
 31.	/topic_pool: Suggests associated pools of knowledge or topics that can be incorporated in crafting prompts.
 Example: /topic_pool
 32.	/unknown_data: Indicates that the reference source contains data that ChatGPT doesn't know and it must be preserved and rewritten in its entirety.
 Example: /unknown_data